Tandem language learning: Background

 Tandem language learning encompasses various methods of instruction.
 The most prevalent form involves face-to-face meetings between participants (referred to as face-to-face tandem).
 With the advent of communication technology in the 1990s, etandem (also known as distance tandem) emerged, facilitating language practice through email correspondence and written communication.
 Tele-collaboration emphasizes cultural integration and intercultural understanding as integral components of language learning.
 Tandem exchanges are characterized by reciprocal autonomy, with participants engaging in mutual language learning.
 Time is equally divided to ensure a fair distribution of language exchange.
-For instance, a Portuguese speaker and a German speaker may converse in German for half an hour and then switch to Portuguese for the remaining half an hour.

 Through partnerships with native speakers and exposure to social and cultural experiences, participants become fully immersed in the target language and culture.
 Learning is supported through various means, such as worksheets, textbooks, or informal conversations.
 The tandem method serves different purposes, including self-directed tandem partnerships (involving two individuals supported by counselors) and binational tandem courses (designed for groups and facilitated by moderators).
-The prerequisite for participating in self-directed Tandem is a lower intermediate level of language proficiency (lower B1 threshold).
-The can-do statements outlined in the Common European Framework of Reference for Languages (CEFR) provide a clear description of language ability at the B1 threshold in several European languages.
+The prerequisite for participating in self-directed Tandem is a lower intermediate level of language proficiency (lower B1 threshold in the Common European Framework of Reference for languages).